How Does the New York Probate Process Work

 If you find the contact information of the decedent’s financial advisors, accountants and attorneys, great!
 Get in touch with them.
 Use your authority as a personal representative to have those professionals supply you with information about the decedent’s assets.

-Review the decedent’s financial statements for signs of assets that you could have missed.
+As part of the New York probate process, you should review the decedent’s financial statements for signs of assets that you could have missed.
 Financial statements can contain transfers to bank accounts or payment of expenses for properties.
 Make a list of those bank accounts and properties and follow up on them.

 File an Inventory of the Estate With the Court